getanehAl/Windows-Penetration-Testing/README.md

 ➤ Compromise an account member of the default security group 'Account Operators' that can be used to privesc and take over the Windows domain (known privesc)
 ➤ Find a backup/snapshot of a Windows Domain Controller on a NAS/FTP/Share and extract the password hashes (NTDS.DIT + SYSTEM) of high privileged acccounts (e.g. Domain Admins, Enterprise Admins, krbtgt account)
+➤ Abusing Microsoft Exchange for privilege escalation ('PrivExchange' vulnerability) ➤ Exploiting an unpatched vulnerability on a DC with a public exploit available (e.g. CVE-2020-1472  Zerologon, risky to run in a production environment)
-➤ Abusing Microsoft Exchange for privilege escalation ('PrivExchange' vulnerability) ➤ Hack the Hypervisor (e.g. vCenter) on which the Domain Controllers are running, then perform a snapshot of the DCs, copy/download their memory dump files (.vmsn & .vmem) and finally extract the password hashes of high privileged acccounts (e.g. Domain Admins, Administrators of DC, krbtgt account)
+➤ Hack the Hypervisor (e.g. vCenter) on which the Domain Controllers are running, then perform a snapshot of the DCs, copy/download their memory dump files (.vmsn & .vmem) and finally extract the password hashes of high privileged acccounts (e.g. Domain Admins, Administrators of DC, krbtgt account)
 ➤ Kerberos Unconstrained Delegation attack (+ Printer Bug or PetitPotam) ➤ Kerberos Constrained Delegation attack